clojure-emacs/clojure-ts-mode/doc/design.md

 Clojure-ts-mode is based on the tree-sitter-clojure grammar.

-If you want to contribute to clojure-ts-mode, it is recommend that you familiarize yourself with how Tree-sitter works.
+If you want to contribute to clojure-ts-mode, it is recommended that you familiarize yourself with how Tree-sitter works.
 The official documentation is a great place to start: <https://tree-sitter.github.io/tree-sitter/>